Simple Living With Nature

 Elderberry Cocktail

 This elderberry cocktail recipe is a festive and delicious way to celebrate fall!
-Made with elderberry syrup, it even has some health benefits as well.
+Made with elderberry syrup, it even has some herbal support properties, too.
 It’s the perfect foraged holiday cocktail!

 Course Drinks